-This is Peter's ever-growing online repository of his entire recorded musical archive from youthful rock bands, to college experimentalism, to works perhaps best forgotten.
+This is my ever-growing online repository of my entire recorded musical archive from youthful rock bands, to college experimentalism, to works perhaps best forgotten.
 Virtually all of the audio in this archive is unreleased and uncirculated demos and other 'pre-market' releases that would otherwise never be heard again by human ears.
 Please peruse the exhibits below with a sense of adventure and appropriate understanding.

 Rachmaninov All-Night Vigil (Vespers)

 Conducted by Richard Sparks at PLU's Lagerquist Concert Hall in 1996.*

 The All-Night Vigil was composed by Sergei Rachmaninov in 1915.
 It features Church Slavonic, the traditional language of the Russian Orthodox Church.
 An all-night vigil is a type of sacred music that accompanies a traditional Orthodox liturgical ceremony, similar to Catholic and Lutheran styles of liturgy.
 This piece is said to be one of Rachmaninov's personal favorites.
 It's also one of mine and performing it was one of the most profound musical experiences of my young musical life.